Pumpkin Spice Syrup

 3. Flexibility: You have a choice of how much to use in your coffee, rather than rely on the confusing “number of pumps” at the coffee shop (how much is too much?!), and you can experiment with it in more recipes.
 You can even spoon it over ice cream or use the pumpkin spice sauce in your cocktails!
 I have a few exciting recipes using this syrup to share with you super soon.

-4. Using up ingredients: If you made a pumpkin pie or pumpkin bread and have some leftover pumpkin puree, making a quick batch of syrup is an easy way to use it up.
+4. Using up ingredients: If you made a pumpkin pie or pumpkin muffins and have some leftover pumpkin puree, making a quick batch of syrup is an easy way to use it up.

 5. Choice of ingredients: You can source the ingredients yourself.
-Knowing where my food comes from always makes me feel good about the recipes I make at home.
-(I can’t say I feel this way when I shop at Starbucks.)
+Knowing where my food comes from always makes me feel good.
+(I can’t say I feel this way when I buy from Starbucks.)

 a hand holding a gold spoon dripping pumpkin spice syrup into a jar